A story of the Pirates of Port Royal

 Jacob, who held his other arm, punched him in the face, knocking him out cold.
 Nick staggered a little as Swamp Dog sagged, and shifted his grip to hold the limp body upright.

 “Sorry, Nick,” said Jacob.
 “Can’t abide whining.
-Let’s dump the thieving coward, Captain, and get the hell back to Providence with our loot afore any Dons come.”
+Let’s dump the thieving coward, Captain, and get the hell back to St Catherine’s with our loot afore any Dons come.”

-It was a reasonable fear—the merchant ship they attacked had had no escort, but that did not mean a Spanish patrol ship would not happen by.
+It was a reasonable fear—the merchant ship they attacked had had no escort, but that did not mean a ship of the guardacosta would not happen by.
 And it, unlike the merchant ship, would be heavily armed and laden with soldiers.

 And so the unconscious Swamp Dog was rowed out to the sandbar.
 He was starting to come to as they hauled him from the longboat.
 Nick dropped a glass onion bottle filled with water on the sand beside him.
 The captain tossed him a pistol with a single shot loaded in it.